 Each year, USC students make an impact together through Friends & Neighbors Day projects at community organizations throughout Los Angeles.
 FND gives students an opportunity to give back through a variety of service projects, and to meet new friends with similar interests.
 Register to volunteer for Friends & Neighbors Day by clicking the button below.
-If registration has closed, those that want to participate may come to FND as a walk-in at 8:30 am and we will match you with one of the project sites that has space available.
+If registration has closed, you may come to FND as a walk-in at 8:30 am and we will try to match you with one of the project sites that has space available.

 - Natural History Museum – Join the Natural History Museum for a day of service in the museum’s Nature Gardens.
 Get your hands dirty as you help their gardeners with projects like mulching, pruning, and composting.
 They provide the tools; you provide the energy!

-Note: We will update this information with project summaries for our upcoming Friends & Neighbors Day soon once registration for FND opens!
+Note: We will update this information with project summaries for our upcoming Friends & Neighbors Day one month before each event!